victools/jsonschema-generator/jsonschema-maven-plugin/README.md

     </modules>
 </configuration>
 ```
-This configuration will generate the schema by only using the Jackson module.
+This configuration will generate the schema using the Jackson module.

 There are three standard modules that can be used:
 - `Jackson`
 - `JavaxValidation`
 - `Swagger15`

-### Defining the options for a module
+### Defining options for a module
 ```xml
 <configuration>
     <className>com.myOrg.myApp.myclass</className>